Trainee Professional Development Award

-SfN members may nominate themselves for a TPDA by submitting the following application components via the online application portal beginning May 11, 2020.
+SfN members may nominate themselves for a TPDA by submitting the following application components via the online application portal during the application window.

-- Copy of the applicant's abstract submission confirmation form for the upcoming SfN annual meeting including both the control/tracking number and the complete abstract.
+- Draft of the applicant's abstract submission for the upcoming SfN annual meeting.

 - Applicant’s CV, including education, honors/awards, and publications (abstracts and manuscripts).